ibexa/documentation-developer/docs/guide/recommendation.md

     #         - { name: kernel.event_subscriber }
     ```

-### 4. Register a Recommendation Service account
+### 4. Register a Personalization Solution account

 Register an account (a so-called customer ID) with your eZ Sales manager.
 If you want to use the open source version of eZ Platform w/o any subscription please send an email to support@yoochoose.com.

 ### 5. Allow public HTTP(S) access

-Allow public HTTP(S) access to your eZ Platform installation's API for the recommendation bundle (`/api/ezp/v2/ez_recommendation/**`)
+Allow public HTTP(S) access to the recommendation bundle API (`<ezplatform-host>/api/ezp/v2/ez_recommendation/**`)

 !!! note "IP whitelisting if public access is not possible"

-    The recommendation engine servers need to access the API of an eZ Platform installation in order to sync content.
+    The Personalization Solution servers need to access the API of an eZ Platform installation in order to continuously sync content.
     If it's not possible to allow public access, the following IP Addresses can be used for whitelisting on e.g. a firewall.

     `54.229.102.177, 54.171.192.161, 54.77.201.13, 52.215.22.234, 52.18.150.96, 52.17.60.35, 52.17.36.104`

+!!! note "If BASIC AUTH is required by policy"

+    If the company policy is to use BASIC AUTH on the API interfaces you need to contact support@yoochoose.com

 ## Configuration